Memba/Memba-Blog/README.md

-# Mini Blog Engine
+# Memba Mini Blog Engine

->  A simple engine that separates layout from content for static blogs and web sites
+>  A static blog engine which displays your markdown content live (What You Write Is What You Publish).

 ## Why a new blog engine?
 Jekyll or Octopress definitely does the job but the files you write (markdown) are not the files you publish (html).